tlab-wide/simple_av/docs/index.md

 # Welcome to Simple AV project

 simple-AV is an open-source software stack for self-driving vehicles, built on the [Robot Operating System (ROS)](https://www.ros.org/). simple-AV is written using Python, designed to facilitate autonomous vehicle simulation by <b>directly connecting to AWSIM and replacing the [Autoware](https://autoware.org/) framework</b>.
-It was created to provide a comprehensive framework for developing and testing autonomous vehicle systems.
+It was created to provide a simple framework for developing and testing autonomous vehicle systems.

 ## How it looks